kermitt2/grobid/doc/Troubleshooting.md

 ### Memory constraints and Out of Memory errors

 In case of running on limited memory hardware, there are various ways to deal with memory constraints in Grobid:
-- reduce the number of parallel threads on server side in grobid/grobid-home/config/grobid.properties change the property org.grobid.max.connections (default is `10`, this is the max size of the thread pool that is reported in the logs)
+- reduce the number of parallel threads on server side in grobid/grobid-home/config/grobid.yaml change the parameter `max_connections` (default is `10`, this is the max size of the thread pool that is reported in the logs)

 - reduce the number of parallel processing at client side: this is the parameter `n` in the grobid python client command line

-- reduce the maximum amount of memory dedicated to the PDF parsing by pdfalto: in `grobid/grobid-home/config/grobid.properties` change the property `grobid.3rdparty.pdf2xml.memory.limit.mbto` a lower amount (note: not too low, PDF parsing remains memory-hungry).
+- reduce the maximum amount of memory dedicated to the PDF parsing by pdfalto: in `grobid/grobid-home/config/grobid.yaml` change the parameter `memory_limit_mb` a lower amount (note: not too low, PDF parsing remains memory-hungry).

 ### Windows related issues